ConfederacyOfGaia/Gaia/players-guide.md

 ### Multi-racial Characters

 Elves, goliaths, and humans can interbreed, but the resulting children are sterile and cannot themselves procreate.
 Human genes are dominant over elvish and goliath genes, and goliath genes are dominant over elvish; a child will take after its dominant ancestor, and have hints of their secondary ancestor.
-Interbreeding is rare, and when it happens, it's almost always between a human and another race; goliath/elf interbreeding is possible, but very rare.
+Interbreeding is rare, and when it happens, it almost always involves a human; goliath/elf interbreeding is possible, but very rare.

 Note this as a parenthetical.
 E.g.: "Human (Eshen, half goliath)", or "Goliath (half elf)".